* Mining and energy stocks among top performers

 * Airline stocks fall after Barclays price target cuts

 * Many investors remain cautious before “Brexit” vote (ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon - see cpurl://apps.cp./cms/?pageId=livemarkets for site in development.
 See the bottom of the report for more details)

 By Sudip Kar-Gupta and Alistair Smout

-LONDON, June 6 (Reuters) - European stocks rose on Monday, helped by gains in major mining and oil company shares, following Friday prompted by Friday’s weak U.S. jobs data.
+LONDON, June 6 (Reuters) - European stocks steadied on Monday, helped by gains in major mining and oil company shares, following Friday prompted by Friday’s weak U.S. jobs data.

-The pan-European STOXX 600 and FTSEurofirst 300 equity indexes both rose around 0.5, having fallen around 1 percent on Friday.
+The pan-European STOXX 600 and FTSEurofirst 300 equity indexes were both flat, having fallen around 1 percent on Friday.

 The U.S jobs data hit the dollar, but this in turn gave a lift to the commodity sector, since a weaker greenback makes commodities priced in that currency more affordable for consumers paying with other currencies.